trickv/trick.vanstaveren.us_jekyll/wiki/Home.md

 Welcome to the personal site for Patrick van Staveren.
 Here you'll find stuff about me and many of the works I've done over the years.
-If you are actually looking to find me, check out my [Contact](/wiki/Contact "wikilink") page!
+If you are actually trying to get in touch with me, check out my [Contact](/wiki/Contact "wikilink") page!

 I'm busy porting all the content from